 Recreational vehicles are not immune to wear and tear… or damage.
 One issue that many RV owners face is fiberglass damage.
-If you’re considering doing some RV fiberglass repair yourself, we’ve got a step-by-step overview of the process for you in today’s post.
+If you’re considering doing some RV fiberglass repair yourself, we’ve got a step-by-step overview of the process for you in this post.

 Whether your RV fiberglass exterior damage is a minor scrape, a crack, a small hole, or something more extensive, knowing how to handle a fiberglass repair job can maintain your RV’s structural integrity and aesthetic appeal.

 We’ll walk you through the steps to repair your RV’s exterior, helping you to restore the fiberglass surface, and bring your rig back to its former glory.
-If you’re unsure about working with fiberglass, today’s post should help you decide if it’s a project you’re comfortable tackling.
+If you’re unsure about working with fiberglass, this post should help you decide if it’s a project you’re comfortable tackling.

 What Is Fiberglass?